Tax rates

 Assumptions

 In these examples, we will assume that you will make the minimum contribution to the pension fund and belong to a union that charges exactly 1% membership fees.
-For simplification, we will assume that you have no salary benefits such as vehicle allowance or per diem, although they are rather common.
+For simplicity, we will assume you have no salary benefits, such as a vehicle allowance or per diem, although these are rather common.
 Furthermore, we will assume you are single.
 Remember, if you are married or cohabiting, and your spouse is not working, you may use your spouse's tax credit if you meet the criteria and have a higher after-tax income.

 These examples are for illustration only!
-We want to provide you a feeling for what your take-home salary will be.
+We want to give you a sense of what your take-home salary will be.

 With a salary of ISK 500,000, your after-tax income is ISK 351,583.